 Karen Jones is a Managing Director and Head of FICC Technical Analysis Research at Commerzbank Corporates and Markets.
 The group is responsible for forecasting and formulating technical trading strategy globally and covers foreign exchange, fixed income, emerging markets and commodities.
 She has extensive experience of technical analysis spanning 25 years.

-Karen is responsible for the STA’s Marketing Committee.
+Karen sits on the STA board and is the society’s Treasurer.
 She previously worked as a global FX technical strategist at CSFB (1993-1998) and as a technical analyst at Sucden (UK) Ltd (1987-1993).

 Richard Lake was one of the founders, and a former Chairman, of ACTA, the predecessor of the STA.
 He was also one of the earliest exponents of technical analysis among the institutional stockbroking community in London, and produced technical reports from the mid 1960s until around 2012.
 He was responsible for persuading a number of initially sceptical fund managers that charts could be of major assistance in their investment decisions.
 Richard has been a frequent speaker at technical analysis conferences over the years, both in the UK and elsewhere.